jadefigueredo/jadefigueredo/README.md

 <br>
 Currently, I'm studying HTML, CSS, JavaScript, and Python.
 I'm a member of PyLadies Salvador and I've been trying to contribute and learn within the community.
 <br>
-Here you will be able to see some repositories with exercises that I do for the languages I'm studying and some projects I'm working on. 🤓 </h5>
+Here you will be able to see some repositories with exercises and projects that I do for the languages I'm studying, and projects that I'm working on. 🤓 </h5>

 --------------------------------------------------------------------------------------------------------------------------------------------------------